 A new framework, called Delphes [2], is introduced here, for the fast simulation of a general-purpose collider experiment.
-Using the framework, observables can be estimated for specific signal and background channels, as well as their production and measurement rates.
-Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematic properties of the final-state particles (i.e. those considered as stable by the event generator ).
-Tracks of charged particles and deposits of energy in calorimetric cells (or calotowers) are then created.
-These two types of quantities are used for the reconstruction of jets and the isolation of leptons.
+Using this framework, observables such as cross-sections and efficiencies after event selection can be estimated for specific reactions.
+Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematics of final-state particles (i.e. those considered as stable by the event generator ).